Chang Ye-na

-Chang Ye-na (/ko/; born 13 December 1989) is a South Korean badminton player who specializes in doubles.
+Chang Ye-na (born 13 December 1989) is a South Korean badminton player who specializes in doubles.
 She competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She won gold medals at the 2013 Kazan Universiade in the mixed team and women's doubles event partnered with Kim So-yeong.
 She also won silver medal at the 2013 BWF World Championships with Eom Hye-won.
 In 2017, she helped the Korean national team to win the world team championships at the Sudirman Cup.